spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `wizper`  | <Check size={18} /> | <Check size={18} /> | <Check size={18} /> | <Check size={18} /> |

 ---

 title: AssemblyAI
-description: Learn how to use the AssemblyAI provider for the AI SDK.
+description: Learn how to use the AssemblyAI provider for the AI SDK
 ---

 # AssemblyAI Provider